 Patients could access care and treatment from the practice within an acceptable timescale for their needs.
 The practice had an appointment system to respond to patients' needs.
-We noted extended opening times to 6.30pm, 6pm and 8pm two nights per week and opening hours on Saturdays from 8.30am to 2.30pm and Sundays from 9am to 1pm.
+We noted extended opening times on Saturday from 9am to 3pm.
 The frequency of appointments was agreed between the dentist and the patient, giving due regard to NICE guidelines.
 Patients had enough time during their appointment and did not feel rushed.

-The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-When the practice was closed for extended periods for example, bank holiday weekends or over Christmas, patients could access a dedicated mobile phone number monitored by staff on a rota basis.
+The practice's website, front door name plaque, information folder and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+Patients were directed to the appropriate out of hours service.